orbitalquark/textadept/doc/manual.md

 ### Word Highlight

-To highlight all occurrences of a given word, such as a variable name, put the caret over the word and press `Ctrl+Alt+Shift+H` (`⌘⇧H` on Mac OSX | N/A in curses).
+In order to highlight all occurrences of a given word, such as a variable name, place the caret over the word and press `Ctrl+Alt+Shift+H` (`⌘⇧H` on Mac OSX |
+N/A in curses).
 This feature also works for plain text.

 ![Word Highlight](images/wordhighlight.png)